-G. Housing and Infrastructure Funding Allocation28
+G. Housing and Non-Housing Funding Allocation

 As the State made determinations for how to allocate funds for the State Competition and the most impacted area allocation, it was decided that it would use the most reliable data available to pull out unmet need figures.
-When making the determination on how to break up allocations relating to housing and infrastructure, the State totaled the FEMA PA projected amount and then multiplied this by the 25% local match requirement after removing the Cities of Houston and San Marcos projected project amounts.
-This signified the unmet need for infrastructure for the State allocation.
+When making the determination on how to break up allocations relating to housing and non-housing, the State totaled the FEMA PA projected amount and then multiplied this by the 25 percent local match requirement after removing the Cities of Houston and San Marcos projected project amounts.
+This signified the unmet need for non-housing for the State allocation.
 The total unmet need for housing was then calculated and the unmet needs for Houston and San Marcos were removed.
-The total unmet need tied to the allocation breakdown for infrastructure for the State of Texas is \$66,836,371.
+The total unmet need tied to the allocation breakdown for non-housing for the State of Texas is \$66,836,371.
 For housing unmet need tied to the allocation breakdown in the State of Texas, the total is \$31,650,930.